Northern Cardinals

 Natural foods

 In the wild, Cardinals eat fruit, seed, and insects.
-Their

-than birds with smaller bills such as sparrows or
+smaller bills such as sparrows or finches.

 They search from the ground for food and can

 be heard foraging in bushes when they are out of sight.
-As

-they hop around they will scratch the ground with both feet
+As they hop around they will scratch the ground with both feet

 searching for insects and other food.